loganathansellappa/shell-game/README.md

-## Limitations & Infos
+## Note

-- Only once player can choose the shell during a game
 - Animations can be improved further
-- This whole app can be written as single component, for readability & understanding I've added Router/redux/multiple pages only for
+- This whole app can be written as single component, for readability & understanding the Router/redux/multiple pages were added, can be also done without store/with context api